HowlandLab/ILBTJO_NODB_SimBA_2023/README.md

 For a detailed summary of findings, we direct readers to the manuscript preprint and supplemental material; however, we found that behavioural classifications were reliable on the majority of our videoset (~300 5min videos), but manual checking and replacement of automated predictions with stopwatch scoring (~30% videos) was needed.
-For clarification on experimental procedures or classifier training, please direct questions to Timothy Onofrychuk (tim.onofrychuk@usask.ca).
+For clarification on experimental procedures or classifier training, please direct questions to the cooresponding author (john.howland@usask.ca).